genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/01_excel-reference.md

 ### The views file

 The script automatically finds where joins are required.
-Inside the Views file, any exceptions are highlighted.
+Inside the View file, any exceptions are highlighted.

-The conversion creates derived fields - simple calculations based on other fields in the view.
+The conversion can create derived fields where these are simple calculations based on other fields in the view.